+- Its development costs

 - Its financing costs

 - Its property and customer management costs

-- · The fees paid to the Investment Manager
+- The fees paid to the Investment Manager

-In respect of financing costs, the Company is financed by the Legal & General Group and in order for the business to be successful and grow, it must deliver fair returns to shareholders and funders whilst delivering a great quality customer service.
-Where the Company enters into debt financing arrangements the Board receives assurance that value for money is being secured through independent reviews of the transactions to ensure the pricing and terms reflect market norms.
+In respect of financing and development costs, the Company is financed by the Legal & General Group and in order for the business to be successful and grow, it must deliver fair returns to shareholders and funders whilst delivering a great quality customer service.
+Where the Company enters into debt financing arrangements and development contracts the Board receives assurance that value for money is being secured through independent reviews of the transactions to ensure the pricing and terms reflect market norms.

 In relation to the property and customer management costs, the Legal & General Affordable Homes business achieves value for money through its relationships with the management provider network it has procured.
-This network was competitively tendered in 2019 and now, five years on, is in the process of renewing these contracts.
-With this network, Legal & General Affordable Homes remains keen to ensure that it secures quality of service at an efficient cost of management.
+This network was competitively tendered in 2019 and now, five years on, we are in the process of renewing these contracts.
+With this network, the Company remains keen to ensure that it secures quality of service at an efficient cost of management.
 This renewal exercise will result in the business preserving a network of high-quality management providers at competitive prices.
 The quality of service that the management providers deliver is overseen by the Investment Manager through performance management agreements which require sector leading performance on service delivery and customer feedback metrics.

-Additional services provided to the business are undertaken by the Investment Manager, under an Investment Management Agreement.
+Additional services provided to the business are undertaken by the Investment Manager, under the Investment Management Agreement.